📊

 This value may be changed during kernel configuration, but the load address can also be configured to be a random value.
 For this purpose, the CONFIG_RANDOMIZE_BASE kernel configuration option should be enabled during kernel configuration.

 Now, the physical address where the Linux kernel image will be decompressed and loaded will be randomized.
-This part considers the case when the CONFIG_RANDOMIZE_BASE option is enabled and the load address of the kernel image is randomized for security reasons.
+This part considers the case when the CONFIG_RANDOMIZE_BASE option is enabled and the load address of the kernel image is randomized for .

 Page Table Initialization

 Before the kernel decompressor can look for a random memory range to decompress and load the kernel to, the identity mapped page tables should be initialized.
-If the bootloader used the 16-bit or 32-bit boot protocol, we already have page tables.
+If the used the , we already have page tables.
 But, there may be problems if the kernel decompressor selects a memory range which is valid only in a 64-bit context.
 That's why we need to build new identity mapped page tables.

 Indeed, the first step in randomizing the kernel load address is to build new identity mapped page tables.
 But first, let's reflect on how we got to this point.

-In the previous part, we followed the transition to long mode and jumped to the kernel decompressor entry point - the extract_kernel function.
+In the , we followed the transition to and jumped to the kernel decompressor entry point - the extract_kernel function.
 The randomization stuff begins with a call to this function:

 void choose_random_location(unsigned long input,